open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 4. round-robin: If more than 1 worker with the specified purpose are alive and available, they will be scheduled one by one circularly.
 5. randomly-pick: If more than 1 worker with the specified purpose are alive and available, they will be scheduled randomly.

-For portal and webrtc-agent workers, fine-grained scheduling strategy with "isp" and "region" preferences is also provided.
-If "isp" or "region" capability is specified in portal and webrtc-agent workers, then cluster-manager will only schedule the corresponding worker nodes to the client requests with matched "isp" and "region" preferences.
+For portal and webrtc-agent workers, the "isp" and "region" preferences can be specfied in portal and webrtc-agent configurations.
+Pass the prefered "isp" and "region" when creating token, then cluster-manager will only schedule the corresponding worker nodes to the client requests with matched "isp" and "region" preferences.
+The portal and webrtc-agent will serve all the isp and region if corresponding configuration items under "capacity" are set to empty lists.
+If no preferences specified when creating token, default isp and region values are just strings "isp" and "region".

 ## 3.7 Runtime Configuration {#Conferencesection3_7}
 Only super service user can access runtime configuration.
 Current management console implementation just provides the MCU cluster runtime configuration viewer.